GNS-Science/nzshm-oq-engine/openquake/hazardlib/scalerel/README.md

 ## Magnitude Area C-Scaling

 The simplified "c" magnitude-area scaling relations are used in the NZ-NSHM 2022.
-In the hazard cacluations, these relations are required for the distributed seismicity models.
+In the hazard calculations, these relations are required for the distributed seismicity models.

 #### What to do?